I beg to move,

 Finally, historically and theologically, the Christian faith has always been subversive.
 “Jesus is Lord” is the earliest Christian creed, and those were not empty words.
 Rather, they explain why the Christian faith attracted persecution from the earliest days.
 To say “Jesus is Lord” was to say that Caesar was not the Lord, as he claimed to be, so from its earliest days the Christian faith presented a radical challenge to any power that made absolute claims for itself.
 The Christian faith should make no absolutist political claims for itself, but it will always challenge those who do.
 Indeed, the Christian faith’s inherent challenge to absolutist claims explains why it has been such a key foundation stone of western democratic government, and why we should continue to support it vigorously wherever it is under threat.
 The focus of the review’s recommendations is clearly on guaranteeing freedom of religion or belief for all, irrespective of faith, tradition or belief system, and taking full account of the scale, scope and severity of its abuse in various contexts.
 We must seek freedom of religion or belief for all, without fear or favour.
 That is something that the whole House can agree on, and I very much support the motion.

 It is a pleasure to be able to speak in the debate on this important issue.
 I would like to start, as others have done, by paying tribute to the Bishop of Truro for his important and wide-ranging report.
-It not only highlights many issues that we need to think about but points to how we might build a better and more tolerant world for all of us.
+It not only highlights many issues that we need to think about but points to how we might build a better and more tolerant world for us all.
 Although I do not subscribe to the Foreign Secretary’s newfound views on Britain leaving the European Union with no deal, I do thank him for establishing the independent review into the extent and nature of the global persecution of Christians and committing to assess the quality of the response from the Foreign and Commonwealth Office and the British Government more generally.

 Since April this year, I have had the good fortune and immense honour to represent my home and my community in Newport West.
 It is one of the most diverse and multicultural parts of Wales, and people from all communities and all cultures are able to practise and embrace their faiths there.
 I know that colleagues across the House believe in the importance of all communities and all people having the chance to do that right across the world, too.
-I thank the Bishop for making it very clear at the outset that this review is not about pitting one faith against another or about legitimising the hatred and loathing of Islam or Judaism.
-This is about ensuring that all our faiths are respected, and that all those who practise are free to do so safely and peacefully.
+I thank the bishop for making it very clear at the outset that this review is not about pitting one faith against another or about legitimising the hatred and loathing of Islam or Judaism.
+This is about ensuring that all our faiths are respected and that all those who practise are free to do so safely and peacefully.

 I completely agree with the hon.
 Lady when she says this is about ensuring that people can practise their faith, whatever it may be.
 As somebody who comes from a Muslim faith and whose father, grandfather and uncles were all imams, I know that Islam itself says, “La iqra ha fiddin”: people should be able to practise their faith whatever it is—there is no compulsion.
 As this report sets out, religious freedom is not only a civil right, but pretty much the fundamental core of people’s own faith and scriptures: to respect each other’s faith.